Login

 Paul Gray - Coach

-Paul was a late starter to the sport of rowing having learnt in his early 40's, but he quickly got hooked and now spends as much time as possible on the river.
-Paul enjoys passing on his love of rowing to newcomers, particularly those that wouldn't normally have access to this wonderful sport.
+Paul is an experienced coach who was a late starter to the sport of rowing having learnt in his early 40's, but he quickly got hooked and now spends as much time as possible on the river.
+Paul enjoys passing on his love of rowing to newcomers, particularly those who wouldn't normally have access to this wonderful sport.

-As well as coaching at Weybridge Rowing Club and Fulham Reach, Paul is active on the Masters racing circuit where he occasionally even snags a win - his most recent achievement being a silver medal in the Men's Pairs at the 2022 Masters Championships.
+As well as coaching at Weybridge Rowing Club and Fulham Reach, Paul is active on the Masters racing circuit where he occasionally even snags a win!

 Darla Matthews - Coach